Sanduhr32/Uselessbot/README.md

 # Uselessbot

 This bot has been partially deprecated in favor of [KuhlBot](https://github.com/Sanduhr32/kuhlBot).
-While PRs are still accepted, the active development of this bot has been at least paused, if not completely stopped.
+While PRs are still accepted, the active development of this bot has been nearly stopped.

 >Open Source JDA Discord Bot (Medium Quality)
 >